bormaxi8080/osint-timeline/DRAFT.md

 YouFundThis.
 For anyone into research, investigations, or OSINT, this tool is a gem.
 It’s a searchable database of government grants, loans, and subsidies, showing exactly which businesses received funding from gas stations to restaurants, and beyond.
 Filter by business, state, funding type, or amount and uncover patterns, connections, and insights that aren’t obvious at first glance.
 A clean, simple way to follow the money and turn public data into actionable intelligence: https://youfundthis.com/

+ByPassAV.
+This map lists the essential techniques to bypass anti-virus and EDR: https://github.com/matro7sh/BypassAV

 DDOS Melted Method by MrSanZz: https://github.com/MrSanZz/Melted

 ----